jon-harper/OmniBox-docs/docs/assembly_v2/base.md

 date: 2022-10-29
 ---

-We will start by assembling the Base and PSU Tray.
+Assembly of the case starts with the Base and PSU Tray.

 ## PSU Tray